 Scheduling & Course Management

-When you tee off influences how your round unfolds:
+When you tee off also influences how long it takes to play golf:

-• Tee‐time intervals: 8‑minute gaps maximise revenue but risk bottlenecks; 10‑ to 12‑minute spacing allows a steadier flow and helps foursomes hit a four‑hour target.
+- Tee-time intervals: 8-minute gaps maximise revenue but risk bottlenecks; 10 - 12-minute spacing allows a steadier flow and helps foursomes hit a four-hour target.

 Booking off-peak-weekday mornings or late afternoons gives the best shot at a brisk round.